MicrosoftDocs/quantum-docs-pr/articles/quantum-121117-Preview-RelNotes.md

 ### Project Creation

-- Solution (.sln) must be one directory higher than each project (.csproj) in it (or else install nugets manually)
+- When creating a solution (.sln) that will use Q#, the solution must be one directory higher than each project (.csproj) in the solution.
+When creating a new solution, this can be accomplished by making sure that the "Create directory for solution" checkbox on the "New Project" dialog box is checked.
+If this is not done, the Quantum Development Kit NuGet packages will need to be installed manually.

 ### Q#

 - Intellisense does not display proper errors for Q# code.
 Make sure that you are displaying Build errors in the Visual Studio Error List to see correct Q# errors.
 Also note that Q# errors will not show up until after you've done a build.
 - Using a mutable array in a partial application may lead to unexpected behavior.
 - Binding an immutable array to a mutable array (let a = b, where b is a mutable array) may lead to unexpected behavior.
-- In some cases, Q# may allow for passing operations which expect UDTs when to an operation-type input which expects a base type, such that type safety may not be guaranteed in these cases.
 - Profiling, code coverage and other VS plugins may not always count Q# lines and blocks accurately.
 - The Q# compiler does not validate interpolated strings.
-It is possible (easy?) to create C# compilation errors by misspelling variable names or using expressions in Q# interpolated strings.
+It is possible to create C# compilation errors by misspelling variable names or using expressions in Q# interpolated strings.

 ### Simulation